Lia-O1/portfolio-react-2/README.md

 # Project Title - My Portfolio
 This is a personal portfolio website built with React.
 It showcases my work as a web developer.
 The website includes pages for Home, About, and Contact.
-Users can navigate to different pages using the navigation bar at the top of the page.
+The portfolio features a variety of functionalities such as a card component for project display, a ProjectOverlay component for detailed project view, and a custom hook for detecting clicks outside a component.
+It also includes complex animations managed with Framer Motion, enhancing the visual appeal and interactivity of the website.

 ## Code Showcase
 - **Routing**: The `App` component in `App.js` sets up the routes for the website using `react-router-dom`.
 It defines routes for the Home, About, and Contact pages.
+- **Framer Motion Animations**: Complex animations for the mobile navigation bar and the `ProjectOverlay` component have been implemented using the `framer-motion` library.
-- **Navigation**: The `Navbar` component in `Navbar.js` handles the navigation for the website.
-It uses the `NavLink` from `react-router-dom` for navigation between different pages.
-The navigation bar is responsive and its state is managed using React's `useState` hook.
-The `useLocation` and `useEffect` hooks are used to scroll to the top of the page when the location changes.
+- **Card Component**: This component displays a project in the portfolio.
+It uses the `useState` and `useEffect` hooks to manage its open state and persist it across sessions using `sessionStorage`.
+It also uses a  `useClickOutside` hook to close the project when a click is detected outside the component.
-- **Home Page**: The `Home` component in `Home.js` uses the `HashLink` from `react-router-hash-link` to enable smooth scrolling to the Portfolio section of the Home page when the "My Portfolio" button is clicked.
+- **ProjectOverlay Component**: This component displays the details of a project when a card is clicked.
+It uses the `forwardRef` function to receive a `ref` from the `Card` component for the click outside functionality.
+For accessibility purposes, component also closes when the "Escape" key is pressed.
+For better UX experience, scrolling on the webpage is disabled when the overlay is open and enabled when it is closed.

 ## Note
 This repository is a continuation of a previous project (portfolio-react).
 The original project was developed in a different repository, but due to some deployment issues on Netlify, a new repository was created.
 That does not affect the quality or functionality of the code.